TimTerwijn/meesterproef-1920/README.md

 ## Product biography (Think, Make, Check)
 ### Think
-We had an meeting with the guys from GGO (Goed Georganiseerd Onderwijs), they told us what they want in their application.
+We had a meeting with the guys from GGO (Goed Georganiseerd Onderwijs), they told us what they want a student portal app with the features I described above in the debriefing.

+They said it is important to figure out how to design the web page with all the features in mind.
+So the first thing I am going to do for this project is to create a wireframe I can present next Monday.
+### Make